Cassie Kelly, February 28, 2019

 Given the long time frame before completion of the project at Brandon Road, we respectfully request that the Corps not wait until then before focusing on two-way transfer, but instead move forward on two-way protections concurrently with implementing the Brandon Road project. the scoping of a two-way control point to address ANS moving between the basins should begin immediately, and must happen simultaneously with, and not divert resources or focus away from, the plans at BRLD.
 This includes ongoing monitoring and risk assessment in both the Great Lakes and Mississippi River basins.

 In the Corps’ previous report, the Tentatively Selected Plan (TSP), the timeline for implementation of measures at Brandon Road Lock and Dam anticipated a construction completion date of 2025.
-However, in public communications the Corps has repeatedly referred to 2028 as the earliest possible date of completion.
+However, in public communications, the Corps has repeatedly referred to 2028 as the earliest possible date of completion.
 This is moving in the wrong direction.
 We request a detailed explanation of the new timetable and reiterate the importance of expediting, not delaying, the completion of this project.
-The potential damage caused by transfer and establishment of Asian carp in the Great Lakes cannot be underestimated, especially in Lake Erie.
-The costs that will be incurred to mitigate the damage caused by Asian carp populating the Great Lakes far outweigh the costs associated with implementing additional protections at Brandon Road Lock and Dam.
+The potential damage caused by the transfer and establishment of invasive carp in the Great Lakes cannot be underestimated, especially in Lake Erie.
+The costs that will be incurred to mitigate the damage caused by invasive carp populating the Great Lakes far outweigh the costs associated with implementing additional protections at Brandon Road Lock and Dam.